Local grafting heterogeneities control water intrusion and extrusion in nanopores: Results

 In the attempt to rationalize the effect of grafting on I/E, we note that both the chain length and the grafting density are expected to affect the size of the pore available to the water.
-Indeed, Fig.~\ref{Radius_dist}c shows that the mean thickness of the grafting layer grows with chain length and grafting density, modifying the effective radius of the grafted pore $R_\mathrm{eff}$ between ca. $1.4$ and $2$~nm.
-The variance in $R_\mathrm{eff}$ increases with grafting density, with the maximum attained for C18.
+Indeed, Figure~\ref{Radius_dist}c shows that the mean thickness of the grafting layer grows with chain length and grafting density, modifying the mean radius of the grafted pore $\langle R \rangle$ between ca. $1.4$ and $2$~nm.
+The variance in $\langle R \rangle$ increases with grafting density, with the maximum attained for C18.
 The compression of the grafted layer upon intrusion is seen to be negligible: the softness of the ligands does not seem to play a critical role for the considered systems.
-In fact, Fig.~S6 shows that the effective radius increase/decrease no more than 0.02 nm during intrusion/extrusion.
+In fact, Supplementary Figure~S6 shows that the mean radius increases/decreases no more than 0.02 nm during intrusion/extrusion. {In addition, performing I/E cycles with artificially immobilized silanes does not alter the results, as shown in Supplementary Figure~S8.}

-The difference in $R_\mathrm{eff}$ across systems suggests that the amount of hydrophobic material added inside the hydrophilic channel is key to understanding the I/E mechanisms.
-Figure~\ref{Radius_dist}a indeed highlights that the intrusion and extrusion pressures $P_\mathrm{int/ext}$ grow monotonically with $R_\mathrm{eff}$.
-Similarly, the dissipated energy $E_d$ per mass of porous material depends on $R_\mathrm{eff}$, Fig.~\ref{Radius_dist}b.
-One can notice that $E_d$ for the lowest grafting density and shortest chain is ca. 1.5 times the energy of the highest grafting density and longest chain, consistent with previous results which reported an increase of the dissipated energy with pore radius~\cite{tinti2017intrusion}.
+The difference in $\langle R \rangle$ across systems suggests that the amount of hydrophobic material added inside the hydrophilic channel is key to understanding the I/E mechanisms.
+Figure~\ref{Radius_dist}a indeed highlights that the intrusion and extrusion pressures $P_\mathrm{int/ext}$ grow monotonically with $\langle R \rangle$, in agreement with experimental data~\cite{fadeev1997study} .
+Similarly, the dissipated energy $E_d$ per mass of porous material depends on $\langle R \rangle$, Figure~\ref{Radius_dist}b.
+One can notice that $E_d$ for the lowest grafting density and shortest chain is ca. 1.5 times the energy of the highest grafting density and longest chain, consistent with previous results which reported an increase of the dissipated energy with pore radius~\cite{tinti2017intrusion} .